UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart meters emit very low RF bursts, resulting in significantly less exposure than common devices like cell phones.

 According to regulatory bodies like the Federal Communications Commission (FCC), the RF energy emitted by smart meters is well below the safety limits for public exposure.
 In fact, a person standing near a smart meter receives significantly less RF exposure than they would from holding a cell phone to their ear or using a baby monitor in a nursery.
-The intensity of RF energy drops off very quickly as you move away from the source.
+The intensity of RF energy drops off very quickly as you move just a few feet away from the source.

 Can You Opt Out of a Smart Meter?